-(2020): Lavin, a professor of history and the theory of architecture, looks at a series of canonical buildings of the late 20th century to offer a subversive take on postmodernism and the architects who defined the style.
+POSTMODERNIZATION EFFECTS, by Sylvia Lavin (2020): Lavin, a professor of history and the theory of architecture, looks at a series of canonical buildings of the late 20th century to offer a subversive take on postmodernism and the architects who defined A PROPOSITO DI DANTE, by Simone Marchesi 02 (2020): Marchesi, an associate professor of French and Italian, reexamines the legacy of Dante Alighieri, whose "Divine Comedy" Marchesi has taught to students for 20 years.

-THE CHINESE MUST GO: VIOLENCE, EXCLUSION, AND THE MAKING OF THE ALIEN IN AMERICA, by Beth Lew-Williams (2018):

-Lew-Williams, an associate professor of history, examines how imperialism, anti-Chinese immigration policy and racial violence in the mid- and late-19th century produced the modern American "alien."
+THE CHINESE MUST GO: VIOLENCE, EXCLUSION, AND THE MAKING OF THE ALIEN IN AMERICA, by Beth Lew-Williams (2018): Lew-Williams, an associate professor of history, examines how imperialism, anti-Chinese immigration policy and racial violence in the mid- and late-19th century produced the modern American "alien."
 TOGETHER IN A SUDDEN STRANGENESS: AMERICA'S POETS RESPOND TO THE PANDEMIC, edited by Alice Quinn (2020): Susan Stewart, the Avalon Foundation University Professor in the Humanities and professor of English, and 106 other poets give voice to the fear, grief and hope that the world collectively feels during quarantine.
+Together in a Sudden Strangeness America's Poets Respond to the Pandemic EDITED BY ALICE QUINN